magmaOffenburg/magmaFatProxy/README.md

 The Fat Proxy is a proxy for client agents, connecting to the Simspark server.
 It extends the magmaProxy by supporting high level dash and kick commands for agents.
-The proxy is developed using Java 1.8.
+The proxy is developed using Java 17.
-It should be compatible with older JREs, too, but this is not verified.

 ## Contents